How to Change Default PHP Version in cPanel

 How to Check PHP Information Using cPanel

-You can easily check your PHP information using the Select PHP Version cPanel tool:
+You can easily check your PHP information using the Select PHP Version cPanel tool in the Software section:

 Select PHP Version in cPanel

-You will then be forwarded to a page with detailed information about your current PHP version, modules, values, etc. Scroll down to browse for more.
+The next page will have detailed information about your current PHP version, modules, values, etc. Scroll down to browse for more.

 If you wish to find data about a specific module or function, you can use the CTRL + F (CMD + F for macOS) shortcut to open the search feature within your browser.

-How to Check PHP Information by Creating a phpinfo File
+How to Check PHP Information Via an Info File

 • Navigate to File Manager under the Files section in your cPanel: